Hiking Tank to Tank in Arizona’s largest wilderness

 Neither wilderness was particularly hiker-friendly.
-Organ Pipe Cactus National Monument, although 90 percent wilderness, is a traditional park with scenic drives and a big campground; wilderness backpacking is allowed away from the road corridors but not facilitated.
+Organ Pipe Cactus National Monument, although 90 percent wilderness, is a traditional park with scenic drives and a big campground; wilderness backpacking is allowed but not facilitated away from road corridors.
 Park staff warned there were no reliable water sources and advised against “water drops” that might be confiscated by Border Patrol.

-Kofa Wildlife Refuge seemed managed for wildlife, hunters, and Universal Terrain Vehicles (UTVs) and large 4WD vehicles legal on nearly 250 miles of roads that bound and bisect wilderness.
+Kofa Wildlife Refuge seemed managed for wildlife, hunters, and 4WD vehicles legal on nearly 250 miles of roads that bound and bisect wilderness.
 Well tanks had a pipe and guzzler for wildlife but no spigots for humans.
-However, in two wet years we found ample water from potholes and natural tanks.
+However, visiting in two wet years, we found ample water from potholes and natural tanks.

-We approached planning our Cabeza Prieta visit with caution.
-We were pleasantly surprised.
+We planned our Cabeza Prieta visit with caution—but we were pleasantly surprised.

-The refuge website said the office was closed (COVID19 restrictions) but a “contact us” staff email yielded a friendly response from a deputy manager who answered every question, identified viable tanks, and encouraged us to visit.
+Refuge website said office was closed (COVID-19 restrictions), but a “contact us” staff email yielded a friendly response from a deputy manager who answered every question, identified viable tanks, and encouraged us to visit.
 Tanks even had a spigot.
 With planning, there was sufficient water for a short exploratory visit.

-First Visit: Loop from Charlie Bell did not disappointWe chose shortest access road for our first visit: 15-mile Charlie Bell Road from Ajo, parking about a mile short of road’s end and hiking desert pavement alongside rocky road to a pass where a gate marked the wilderness boundary.
-A tower with a blue flashing light; (and a button to push for help) was an “emergency rescue” station installed by Border Patrol.
-Border Patrol officials say the stations were installed to reduce migrant deaths although non-profit groups like Humane Borders and “coyotes” who transport migrants for a price both view them suspiciously as a trap.
+January visit: Loop From Charlie Bell Did Not DisappointWe chose shortest access road for our first visit: 15-mile Charlie Bell Road from Ajo, parking about a mile short of road’s end and hiking desert pavement alongside rocky road to a pass where a gate marked wilderness boundary.
+Tower with a blue flashing light (and a button to push for help) was “emergency rescue” station installed by Border Patrol.
+Border Patrol officials say the stations were installed to reduce migrant deaths, although non-profit groups like Humane Borders and “coyotes” who transport migrants for a price view them suspiciously as traps.

-After a short steep drop from the pass down a canyon, we found a metal tank at Charlie Bell Well; an old windmill converted with solar panel for pumping water.
+After a short, steep drop from the pass down a canyon, we found a metal tank at Charlie Bell Well: an old windmill converted with solar panels for pumping water.
 Tank had a spigot.
-We camped on a flat above a wash in palo verde and ironwood.
+We camped on a flat above a wash in palo verde and ironwood trees.
 Famous petroglyphs and an old gravesite were on a hill just above the well.
-(This chatty video was best photography we found on petroglyphs; we recommend muting sound).
+(This chatty video was best photography we found on petroglyphs; we recommend muting sound.)

 We learned the hard way (14-mile hike) that roundabout roads in flat desert often featured deep sand from vehicle use; better to hike adjacent firm desert.
 We found Granite Tank (by headlamp) housed in rugged mountains: an amazing, concrete-engineered tank hewn out of rock into side of a steep wash with steps leading down to a deep pool of water.
 That night I could see blue flashing lights from Border Patrol stations in the valley.

-Next day we left road and headed straight for Red Tail Tank, easy travel by GPS across flat desert with minimal vegetation.
-An actual mental tank had replaced what was a natural seep in a drying mesquite bosque now dotted with tree skeletons.
+Next day we left road and headed straight for Red Tail Tank—easy travel by GPS across flat desert with minimal vegetation.
+An actual metal tank had replaced what was a natural seep in a drying mesquite bosque now dotted with tree skeletons.
 That night I heard a lone coyote barking above our camp in a maze of mesquite.

-Second Visit: Looping the Cabeza Prieta MountainsWith a successful visit under our belts, we planned a longer one for February, circling in and out of Cabeza Prieta Mountains from Tule Well on El Camino Del Diablo.
+February visit: Looping the Cabeza Prieta MountainsWith a successful visit under our belts, we planned a longer one, circling in and out of Cabeza Prieta Mountains from Tule Well on El Camino del Diablo.

-We took a “short cut” route from Cabeza Prieta Pass to Halfway Tank and found mostly a trail used by sheep and probably migrants.
-At the mouth of a broad valley we found Halfway Tank, a nearly dry pool in an engineered structure with roof over it; there was also a supplemental guzzler that Arizona Game & Fish and FWS had developed in 2006.
+We took a “shortcut” route from Cabeza Prieta Pass to Halfway Tank and found a trail mostly used by sheep and probably migrants.
+At mouth of a broad valley we found Halfway Tank, a nearly dry pool in an engineered structure with a roof; there was also a supplemental guzzler that Arizona Game & Fish and FWS had developed in 2006.

-We had one more “dry tank” scare the next day.
-Our route called for out and back hike to Buck Peak Tank, with more than a day on to Buckhorn Tank.
-We left a water stash in a big ironwood tree (at beginning of out-and-back) for a dry camp next day enroute to Buckthorn.
+Next evening we had one more “dry tank” scare.
+Our route called for out-and-back hike to Buck Peak Tank, with more than a day on to Buckhorn Tank.
+We left a water stash in a big ironwood tree (at beginning of out-and-back) for a dry camp on following day en route to Buckhorn.

-David was a little confused with his GPS route planning and we hiked road a couple miles out of way before taking a more direct route towards the tank; but this meant crossing dozens of washes below toe of mountains where they were quite large; very annoying and tiring for Cindy!
-We finally joined Buck Tank Road turning back into the mountains for a cold shady hike into the wind.
+David was a little confused with his GPS route planning, and we hiked road a couple miles out of way before taking more direct route toward the tank, but this meant crossing dozens of washes below toe of mountains where they were quite large—very annoying and tiring for Cindy!
+We finally joined Buck Tank Road, turning back into mountains for a cold, shady hike into the wind.
 Just at sunset we found the tank in a sandy wash.
 It was dry.

-The wildlife agencies had excavated another guzzler at the end of road same as at Halfway Tank.
-We never did quite figure out how these worked; we were later told that an underground tank filled with supplemental or rain water filled the guzzler.
+Wildlife agencies had excavated another guzzler at end of the road, same as at Halfway Tank.
+We never did quite figure out how these worked; we were later told that an underground tank with supplemental or rainwater filled the guzzler.

-Cats hike tank to tankWe saw few wildlife in the refuge (rabbits, quail, a few birds, and lizards) but on our last couple days on road we saw large and small pawprints for what appeared to be a mother bobcat and kittens also trekking “tank to tank,” probably by the previous night’s full moon.
-(However kittens usually born April to May; perhaps extreme drought and heavy summer monsoon in 2021 affected bobcat life cycle.)
+Cats hike tank to tankWe saw limited wildlife in the refuge (rabbits, quail, a few birds, and lizards), but on our last couple days on road, we saw large and small pawprints, for what appeared to be a mother bobcat and kittens also trekking “tank to tank,” probably by the previous night’s full moon.
+(However, kittens usually born April to May; perhaps extreme drought and heavy summer monsoon in 2021 affected bobcat life cycle.)

 That night, intense winds rocked our tent.
 Shortly after we got up, it started raining!
 Not forecasted.
-We were glad we followed our usual habits and had packed rain gear and pack covers which until that morning, seemed like unnecessary gear.
+We were glad we had followed our usual habits and packed rain gear and pack covers—which, until that morning, seemed unnecessary.

-Returning to Tule Well, we saw the only people for either trip: a couple breaking camp in a campsite across the road.
+Returning to Tule Well, we saw the only people for either trip: a couple breaking camp across the road.